Hiking, Kayaking, and Cruising aboard the Westward

 The ultimate way to explore the wildlife-rich wilderness of Southeast Alaska is aboard the historic 8-guest Westward, a classic wooden vessel.
 We offer four different journeys on this unique gem of a ship, bringing you into incredible bays, intertidal zones, and remote villages between Sitka, Petersburg, and Juneau.
 Depending on the itinerary, you might find yourself navigating through ice floes to a calving saltwater glacier or watching brown bears feast on the returning salmon.
 After each day’s adventure, relax on the shaded back deck with a glass of wine, enjoy a gourmet dinner, and savor the long twilight of the Alaskan summer.

-Arrive: Sitka, Juneau, or Peterburg (depending on dates)
+Arrive: Sitka, Juneau, or Petersburg (depending on dates)

-Depart: Sitka, Juneau, or Peterburg (depending on dates)
+Depart: Petersburg, Juneau, or Sitka (depending on dates)

 Highlights